 This start-up, supported by the Climate-KIC Accelerator, created the CAFE (Clean Aqua for Everyone) filter.
 It offers a sustainable, long-term solution to contaminated drinking water in communities around the world.
 Founder Stephanie Terreni Brown dreams of providing safe, clean water to 10 million people in the next 10 years.

-This start-up aims to disrupt outdated approaches to housing by providing small, energy efficient and affordable homes.
-Founder Dr Shemaiah Weekes aims to reduce energy emissions to net zero and reduce embedded carbon in building materials.
-Her company is being supported by ECCI’s Climate-KIC Greenhouse programme.
+This start-up aims to disrupt outdated approaches to housing by providing modular, energy efficient and affordable homes.
+Founders Dr Shemaiah Weekes and Dr Mike Page aim to reduce energy emissions to net zero and reduce embedded carbon in building materials.
+Their company was supported by ECCI’s EIT Climate-KIC Greenhouse programme.

 MY BONNIE COO

 Creators of low carbon, self-assembly 3D wall art in the shape of a Highland cow - or ‘coo’ - head.
 Managing Director Heather Walker wants to see her product become Scotland’s iconic eco-friendly souvenir and must-have home accessory.
-This start-up is being given early stage support through the Climate-KIC Greenhouse at ECCI.
+This start-up was given early stage support through the EIT Climate-KIC Greenhouse at ECCI.

-Project Munro founders Heather Urquhart and Alan Whiteside are being supported through our Climate-KIC Greenhouse programme.
+Project Munro founders Heather Urquhart and Alan Whiteside were supported through our EIT Climate-KIC Greenhouse programme.
 Their product is an eco-tourism rewards platform that will promote sustainable lifestyle choices and business practices.
 It aims to encourage more Scots to holiday in Scotland, use green transport options and buy locally.